awslabs/aws-sdk-swift/reference/0.x/AWSMacie2/Macie2Client.md

 ### `disassociateFromMasterAccount(input:completion:)`

 (Deprecated) Disassociates a member account from its Amazon Macie administrator account.
-This operation has been replaced by the <link  linkend="DisassociateFromAdministratorAccount">DisassociateFromAdministratorAccount</link> operation.
+This operation has been replaced by the DisassociateFromAdministratorAccount operation.

 ``` swift
 public func disassociateFromMasterAccount(input: DisassociateFromMasterAccountInput, completion: @escaping (ClientRuntime.SdkResult<DisassociateFromMasterAccountOutputResponse, DisassociateFromMasterAccountOutputError>) -> Void)